A Gift from a Flower to a Garden: Songs and recording

-Riding high on the success of these singles, Donovan entered the studio in October to record his next album.
-The double-disc album that resulted from these sessions consisted of one disc of acoustic and electric soul music (Wear Your Love Like Heaven) and another of acoustic children's music (For Little Ones).
-The acoustic album allowed Donovan to present a facet of his songwriting that had not been featured on his singles.
+On August 16, Donovan's child Donovan Jerome was born.
+The newborn baby's cries opened the children's record, eventually titled For Little Ones, which was recorded at CBS Studios in London during the first two weeks of September 1967.
+The sessions were entirely produced by Donovan and allowed him to present a facet of his songwriting that had not been featured on his singles.
 It also allowed him to show his strength as a guitar player and performer in a way that he could not when augmented by session musicians.
-In fact, Donovan's live performances of the time featured instrumentation and performances more in line with For Little Ones than his hit singles and the first record of A Gift From a Flower to a Garden.
+In fact, Donovan's live shows of the time, as documented on 1968's Donovan in Concert, featured instrumentation and performances more in line with For Little Ones than his hit singles.